Things to do in Zadar

-The underwater world of Zadar region is a paradise for divers, because the underwater world is large and varied thanks to accessible shores and hundreds of islands.
+The underwater world of Zadar region is a paradise for divers because the underwater world is large and varied thanks to accessible shores and hundreds of islands.

 Driving along the promenade of many coastal areas are a delight to many of amateurs and children to the most active cyclists.

-The selection is great, trails are marked, take a map of Paklenica National Park and the Island of Ugljan, Pasman, Pag and Long Island and set off on a leisure exploration of these lovely regions.
+The choice is great, trails are marked, take a map of Paklenica National Park and the Island of Ugljan, Pasman, Pag and Long Island and set off on a leisure exploration of these lovely regions.

-Sailing among hundreds of islands, islets and rocks in one of the most developed European waters is a trademark of the area.
+Sailing among hundreds of islands, islets, and rocks in one of the most developed European waters is a trademark of the area.

 Here will find shelter in the beauty and freshness of the Zrmanja as the pearl which with the Velebit Mountain slopes down to the sea creating impressive canyon whose beauty you will remember.

-Jeep safari tour by cliffs and slopes of Velebit which rises from the sea to 1800 meters height through the stone sculptures, canyons and peaks with overlooking on the infinity indented coastline under him and the ancient forests of the northern slopes you will not forget.0
+Jeep safari tour by cliffs and slopes of Velebit which rises from the sea to 1800 meters height through the stone sculptures, canyons, and peaks with overlooking on the infinity indented coastline under him and the ancient forests of the northern slopes you will not forget.0